 Habitat - Pineland clearings, coastal hammocks

-Description - Native.
-Perennial tree, shrub, sub-shrub to 16 feet in height.
+Description - Native perennial tree, shrub, or sub-shrub to 16 feet in height.
 Leaves 7-8 inches long, alternate, compound with 3 ovate to cordate (arrowhead) shaped leaflets.

 Brilliant red tubular flowers in spring and summer, 2 1/2 inches long borne on tall racemes.
 Fruit is a narrow pod to about 8 inches, constricted around the bright red seeds inside.
 Flowers attract butterflies and hummingbirds.